 The management of local-regional esophageal cancer has undergone a major evolution over the past 15 years.
 The low cure rates after locoregional therapy alone prompted the inclusion of systemic chemotherapy in multimodality treatment regimens, to control distant micrometastatic disease and enhance local radiation effects.

 Classification and management of esophagogastric junction (EGJ) tumors have also evolved over time.
-In the current edition of the tumor, node, metastasis (TNM) staging manual (seventh edition, 2010), tumors arising at the EGJ or in the cardia of the stomach within 5 cm of the EGJ that extend into the EGJ or esophagus are staged as esophageal rather than stomach cancers, while those that arise within 5 cm of the EGJ without extension into the esophagus are still staged as gastric cancers .
-However, these definitions have changed in the most recent (2017, eighth edition) revision of the American Joint Committee on Cancer (AJCC) staging classification, which is scheduled to go into effect in the United States on January 1, 2018 .
-Tumors involving the EGJ with the tumor epicenter no more than 2 cm into the proximal stomach are staged as esophageal cancers, while EGJ tumors with their epicenter located more than 2 cm into the proximal stomach are staged as stomach cancers, as are all cardia cancers not involving the EGJ, even if they are within 2 cm of the EGJ (table 1).
-Outside of the United States, the Union for International Cancer Control (UICC) has implemented the eighth edition changes as of January 1, 2017.
+In the current (2017, eighth edition) revision of the American Joint Committee on Cancer (AJCC)/Union for International Cancer Control (UICC) staging classification , tumors involving the EGJ with the tumor epicenter no more than 2 cm into the proximal stomach are staged as esophageal cancers (table 1), while EGJ tumors with their epicenter located more than 2 cm into the proximal stomach are staged as stomach cancers, as are all cardia cancers not involving the EGJ, even if they are within 2 cm of the EGJ (table 2).
 (See "Diagnosis and staging of esophageal cancer", section on 'TNM staging criteria' and "Clinical features, diagnosis, and staging of gastric cancer", section on 'TNM staging criteria'.)